AdityaGhai/Python_Marothan/Day 2/Readme.md

 # Coffee Machine with OOP

 It's a updating version of previous coffee machine which works on OOP Concept.
-The Main.py is "main" file which you should start.
+The 'main.py' is Main file which you should start.